Marina District, San Francisco: Attractions

 The neighborhood is most famous for the Palace of Fine Arts, which until 2013 housed the Exploratorium, a hands-on science museum and children's educational center, and which takes up much of the western section of the neighborhood.
 The Palace is the only building left standing in its original location within the 1915 Exposition fairgrounds.
 The grounds around the Palace are a year-round attraction for tourists and locals, and are used as a location for weddings and wedding party photographs for couples.
 Chestnut Street is another attraction for locals and tourists.
 Stretching from Fillmore Street down to Lyon Street, Chestnut is lined with a collection of stores, restaurants, bakeries, coffee shops and bars.

 The neighborhood is also noted for its demographics, which since the 1980s have shifted from mostly middle-class families and pensioners, to professionals in their twenties and thirties.
 These now make up more than half of the population, although a small, affluent older population remains.

 San Francisco's Academy of Art University has a campus housing building at the Southern edge of the neighborhood on Lombard Street.

 Government and infrastructure

+The Marina District is represented by the District 2 San Francisco Board of Supervisors.

 The San Francisco Police Department Northern Station serves the Marina District.

+Politics

+The Marina District is a moderate neighborhood that has been increasingly in favor of "Yes In My Back Yard" YIMBY policies.

 Education

-It is in the San Francisco Unified School District (SFUSD) and is within the Sherman Elementary School attendance area.
+The Marina district is located within the San Francisco Unified School District (SFUSD) and is within the Sherman Elementary School attendance area.
 As of 2018 Sherman has about 20 teachers.
+Along with that, the Marina also has the Tule Elk Park Child Development Center that helps students within the community.